julianoappelklein/hokus/README.md

 * Open Hokus.
 * Configure a new website (at the moment, the only option is to point to a root of a local Hugo website - the Folder Source).
 * A default configuration (hokus.yaml) will be placed at the root of your website.
 After this, open your website workspace and try to create a post.
-* Tweek the config to sweet your needs.
+* Tweak the config to suit your needs.
 You can create more collections and singles.

 ## Basics